1000 Meters Is How Many Kilometers

 Open-source initiatives are also playing a role in promoting the use of the metric system.
 Open-source software and data libraries often use metric units as their default, encouraging developers and users to adopt the system.
 These initiatives provide free and accessible tools for measurement and analysis, making it easier for individuals and organizations to work with metric data.

-Moreover, open-source educational resources are helping to improve metric literacy and promote the understanding of metric conversions.
+On top of that, open-source educational resources are helping to improve metric literacy and promote the understanding of metric conversions.
 These resources include online tutorials, interactive simulations, and educational videos that explain the basics of the metric system and its applications.
 By making metric education more accessible, open-source initiatives are contributing to the wider adoption of the system.

 Tips and Expert Advice